mknzz/burglary-docs/index.md

 {: .note }
 If you are struggling to locate the escrowed version of the asset on keymaster, look for **qb-instance**.

-If you are just getting started with sk-burglary 3.1, try the [Installing](https://mknzz.github.io/burglary-docs/install.html) docs.

 ----
 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/
 [GitHub Pages]: https://docs.github.com/en/pages